Overview

 Community & Professional

-Ms. Rodríguez Moisa has sat on boards of numerous organizations and foundations and has been a member of several associations.
-She most recently concluded terms with the Los Angeles County Bar Association Labor and Employment Section Executive Committee and the Rio Hondo College Foundation.
-Ms. Moisa is also involved in the following organizations:
+Ms. Rodríguez Moisa has sat on boards of numerous organizations and foundations.
+She previously served on the Los Angeles County Bar Association Labor and Employment Section Executive Committee and the Rio Hondo College Foundation and Latina Lawyers Bar Association.
+Ms. Rodríguez Moisa is also involved in the following organizations:

 - Campaign for College Opportunity, Board Member